Sikandar Raza, Abid Ali Join HBL PSL 2020 - UrduPoint

 Sikandar Raza, Abid Ali Join HBL PSL 2020

-Zimbabwe all-rounder Sikandar Raza has joined Peshawar Zalmi as a Silver category player, it was announced by the Pakistan Cricket Board here on Monday
+Zimbabwe all-rounder Sikandar Raza has joined Peshawar Zalmi as a Silver category player, it was announced on Monday

 The 33-year-old will join Zalmi, who take on table-toppers Multan Sultans in the first semi-final on Tuesday at 2pm, today.